-The islands, together with the US Virgin Islands and the Spanish Virgin Islands, form the Virgin Islands archipelago, which in turn is part of the Small Antilles.
+The British Virgin Islands, together with the US Virgin Islands and the Spanish Virgin Islands, form the Virgin Islands archipelago, which in turn is part of the Small Antilles.
 The territory consists of the main islands of Tortola, Virgin, Gorda, Anegada and Jost Van Dyke and more than 60 small islands with a total land area of 153 km² and a population of approx. 28,000.
 The 43 of the islands are uninhabited.
 So pick one, it may become yours.

 The climate is tropical dry and extremely comfortable.

 The economy is among the healthiest in the Caribbean.

 Visa for a EU Citizen is not required for the British Virgin Islands (March 19).

 This is probably one of the best places to go on a yacht or sailing vacation.
 It does not have to be expensive to be a rich experience.
 See som links here to get you going thinking about sailing in the Caribbean.

 The quality of the sandy beaches on the British Virgin Islands is very high.
 The likelihood of finding your own beach is just as high.
 You will find the beaches easily around the city in your rented car or on a scooter.
 Especially recommended is Tortola and the west side of Virgin Gorda.
 Garden Bay at Tortola is close to the city and here you are not alone.
 In return, there are beach bars, hotels and beach service.

 Capital: Road Town